 c. negative binding recommendation on continuation of studies: the rejection linked to the recommendation on the continuation of studies at the end of the first year of enrolment as specified in Article 7.8b Section 3, first sentence;

-d. programme: the Bachelor's degree programme/Master's degree programme, as stipulated in Article e.
+d. programme: the Bachelor's degree programme/Master's degree programme, as stipulated in Article 7.3a.
+Section 1. in the Act:

+e.
 Osiris: the education information system;